 Dinah Miller, M.D., is a psychiatrist and writer in Baltimore, Maryland.
-She is co-author of the book, Shrink Rap: Three Psychiatrists Explain Their Work.
+She is is co-author of Committed: The Battle Over Involuntary Psychiatric Care.

 Dr. Miller studied psychology and the biological basis of behavior at the University of Pennsylvania.
 She attended medical school at Cornell University Medical College, and trained in psychiatry at Johns Hopkins Hospital.
 She has an outpatient private practice and works at the Johns Hopkins Community Psychiatry Program.
 She is a past president of the Maryland Psychiatric Society.